 NOTE: HP OpenView NNM ships with several preloaded MIBs (both enterprise and standard).
-These MIBs are in the default directory /usr/OV/snmp\mibs.
+These MIBs are in the default directory /usr/OV/snmp_mibs.

-Discovering or Adding Compaq Servers to the Submap
+Discovering or Adding Compaq Systems to the Submap

-You can add Compaq servers to your database manually or automatically with the Discover tool.
+You can add Compaq systems to your database manually or automatically with the Discover tool.
 The following sections contain instructions for both methods.